How Europe reacted to Brexit deal defeat | Malay Mail

-BRUSSELS, Jan 16 — The EU and European governments warned yesterday that the British parliament’s rejection of a Brexit deal heightened the risk of a disorderly withdrawal from the bloc.
+PARIS, Jan 16 — The EU and European governments warned that the British parliament’s rejection of a Brexit deal heightens the risk of a disorderly withdrawal from the bloc.

-Following are some of the key reactions to the vote, which saw MPs vote by a massive 432 to 202 votes against the agreement:
+Following are some of the key reactions to last night’s huge defeat for British Prime Minister Theresa May.

 European Union

-“The Withdrawal Agreement is a fair compromise and the best possible deal.
-It reduces the damage caused by Brexit for citizens and businesses across Europe.
-It is the only way to ensure an orderly withdrawal of the United Kingdom from the European Union.

-“The risk of a disorderly withdrawal of the United Kingdom has increased with this evening’s vote.
-While we do not want this to happen, the European Commission will continue its contingency work to help ensure the EU is fully prepared.”
+“The risk of a disorderly withdrawal of the United Kingdom has increased.”

-“If a deal is impossible, and no one wants no deal, then who will finally have the courage to say what the only positive solution is?” — EU Council president Donald Tusk, who added the remaining EU27 “will remain united”.
+- “If a deal is impossible, and no one wants no deal, then who will finally have the courage to say what the only positive solution is?” — EU Council president Donald Tusk.

-“It’s now up to the British government to say what the next stage is.
-The EU will remain united and determined to find a deal.” — The EU’s chief Brexit negotiator Michel Barnier.
+- “It’s now up to the British government to say what the next stage is.
+The EU will remain united and determined to find a deal.” — EU chief Brexit negotiator Michel Barnier.

 Germany